doug-benn/go-server-starter/README.md

 The goal for this project is a simple easy to understand starter HTTP server.

 Current "Features":
 * Postgres database connection
-  * Health query
-  * Docker Testing Container
+  * Test Container
-* Logging, slot and zerolog
+* Logging - slog and zerolog (currently set up for zerolog - can be changed if the dependancy is a concern)
 * Prometheus metrics server

 I want to add: